DataDog/chaos-controller/docs/network_disruption_prio.md

     <img src="../docs/img/network_prio/node/filter_1-1.png" height=330 width=650 />
 </kbd></p>

-We first filter for all packets related to health checks by the cloud provider, traffic directed at the `gateway IP`, as well as communication with the Kubernetes `apiserver` to be sent to `Band 0`.
+We first filter for all packets related to health checks by the cloud provider or SSH to be sent to `Band 0`.
+We also consult `kubernetes.default` for any Kubernetes apiservers which should not be disrupted.

 <p align="center"><kbd>
     <img src="../docs/img/network_prio/node/filter_1-4.png" height=330 width=650 />